1reyesc/MoveHealth/Documentation/Development.md

 - Download from here: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
 - Find the most recent version and install the Windows x86-64 one
 - Follow the install wizard.
+- You will need to keep track of the password you create to open your server
+- Set the Port to 5432
 - Once you reach Stackbuilder you can cancel out and stop.

 # Next Steps